 Using the Force for support, to assist his muscles in moving and letting go of the balcony rail, he turned to her.
 She was standing just inside the living room, silhouetted against the gloom of the chamber behind her.
 She was small, almost dainty, hair tied back and dressed in the same black, unadorned uniform that she always wore when she was with him and…

 … his boots stepped onto the shuttles ramp.
 Snow flurries billowed in from behind him and suddenly she was there with gun in hand and…

 He winced, a trembling hand going to his brow as a piercing pain lanced through his head.

 "My Lord," her voice was sharp, sounding suddenly anxious.
-"Are you in pain?"
+"Ion, are you in pain?"

-"No," he lied, lowering his hand and gathering the Force tighter his body to steady him, using it to secure his stance.
+"No," he lied, lowering his hand, and gathering the Force tighter around his body to steady him, using it to secure his stance.
 It didn't matter what he recalled from the fog of before, for in a short while it would be gone again.
 "No, it's no… thing."